badave/authenticate/README.md

 		res.end();
 	})

 An access token embeds data into the request.
+You can then check whether the user and client have access to a resource or not.

     req.data.user_id // user id
     req.data.client_id // A client id
     req.data.date // date access token was created req.data.extra_data // extra data passed in when serialized req.data.access_token // Access token being passed in

-## Errors

-Authentication failures are passed to the client as 503 errors and the object { error: 'Unauthorized access' }